mharoot/Docker/README.md

 `sudo docker run –d –p 80:80 mywebserver`
 - The `port number exposed by the container is 80`.
 Hence with the `–p` command, we are mapping the same port number to the `80 port number on our localhost`.
 - The `–d` option is used to `run the container in detached mode`.
 This is so that the container can run in the background.
+- If you go to port 80 of the Docker host in your web browser, you will now see that Apache is up and running.